Lap Dance (film)

 Lap Dance is a 2014 American drama produced by Datari Turner Productions and directed by Greg Carter.
 The film's ensemble cast includes Briana Evigan, Kenny Wormald, Robert Hoffman, Ali Cobrin, Datari Turner, James Remar, Mariel Hemingway, Omari Hardwick, Lynn Whitfield, Carmen Electra, Nia Peeples, Stacey Dash, Junie Hoang and LisaRaye.

 Plot

 The film is described as a modern-day Indecent Proposal, and it revolves around Monica (Ali Cobrin), an aspiring actress who, in order to care for her cancer-stricken father, makes a pact with her fiancé to take a job as an exotic dancer.
-However, once the pact is broken, the couple's lives are changed forever.
-The film was released theatrically released domestically by Entertainment One on December 5, 2014.
+She is soon wooed by a wealthy patron named Chicago, who promises to set her up as an actress, much to the chagrin of his former favorite dancer Lexus (Carmen Electra).